-This advanced course will expose the student to the current theories and research for counseling culturally different clients.
+Examines theories and research for counseling culturally different clients.
 Exploration of cultural biases in the existing theories and current research is encouraged throughout this experience.
-Students will actively participate in experiential approaches designed to develop a higher skill base when working and treating individuals from different cultural/ethnic backgrounds.
+Students will actively participate in experiential approaches designed to develop a higher skill base when working and treating individuals from different cultural/ethnic and religious backgrounds.
 This course is designed to maximize their effectiveness through the identification of differences and similarities of multicultural populations.
 Prerequisite: CSL 629.